 Carving out the time to focus on these elements is critical.
 In many cases, we over-extend ourselves and mortgage our work life future, without completing this exploration.
 Above all, it is essential to answer this question: What do I personally require to succeed?

-To explore your work life non-negotiables — complete the following exercise from The Core Training Series.
+To explore your work life non-negotiables — complete the following exercise from The Core Masterclass.
 Begin by reflecting upon general work life topics, such as focal industry, working solo vs. within an organization, on-site vs. remote work and ideal supervisory style.
 Then move to consider more specific topics, such as needed rest, pace of learning/development or opportunities for creativity.

 Remember the list of identified elements is uniquely your own.